liusiyan/UQnet/README.md

 ### Run the code
-The examples are based on the six UCI datasets (BostonHousing, Concrete, energy-efficiency, kin8nm, wine-quality, yacht).
+The examples are based on the nine UCI datasets (BostonHousing, Concrete, energy-efficiency, kin8nm, wine-quality, yacht, naval, powerplant, protein).
 We used sklearn to conduct 90%/10% train/test split, and further obtained 10% of the validation data from those 90% of training data.
 The target quantile is set to 0.95.
 After networks training and predicted intervals optimization, the Prediction Interval Coverage Probability (PICP) and the Mean Prediction Interval Width (MPIW) for train, validation and test data will be calculated to estimate the quality of PIs.
 In addtion, the MSE, RMSE and R2 will be evaluated for the testing data.

 We provide manual and automatic mode for running the code.
 #### Manual mode